Hebridean Island Hopping Women’s Tour – Mull, Iona & Kerrera

 Photos

-A delightful trip for those who enjoy the outdoors at leisure, who enjoy gardens as well as rugged and remote nature, exploring heritage, stories and island life on the way.
+A delightful trip for those with a sense of curiosity who enjoy the outdoors at leisure, rugged and remote nature and wildlife, and exploring heritage, stories, and island life on the way.

 • Explore Neolithic Stone Circles, Medieval Castles and Victorian Gardens